 module to use the name

-input variable instead of hard-coded names (ch5/tofu/live/lambda-sample/main.tf)module "function" {
+input variable instead of hardcoded names (ch5/tofu/live/lambda-sample/main.tf)module "function" {

 # ... (other params omitted) ...